yk-liu/Toric-Code-Over-Triangulation/readme.md

 In the `Sample Inputs` folder contains input files listed in the paper.
 The Tetrahedron, Octahedron and Icosahedron are triangulation data for the sphere.
 The Torus1 is the minimal triangulation for a genus 1 torus and Torus2 is a conventional triangulation for the torus.
 The DoubleTorus is the minimal triangulation of the genus 2 torus or a double-holed torus.

+The `InputCheck` is for checking your version of triangulation data.
+It does not compute the genus of your data, but checks if each edge has only exactly vertices and only two neighboring triangles, and if each triangle has exactly three egdes.
+Note that if you modify the code for other calculations orther than triangulation this file might not apply.

 # How to run the code

 To run the code, install Intel Fortran from the [official website](https://software.intel.com/en-us/fortran-compilers).
 After [setting up the correct environment](https://software.intel.com/en-us/articles/setting-up-the-build-environment-for-using-intel-c-or-fortran-compilers), you can run with the following command: